 Augusta includes both Augusta Ventures Limited (the Consultant) and Augusta Securities Limited.

-Augusta is the largest litigation financier in the UK by volume of claims financed, our team consists of experienced lawyers, financiers and insurance practitioners.
+Augusta is the largest litigation funder in the UK by volume of claims financed, our team consists of experienced lawyers, financiers and insurance practitioners.

 We are members of the Association of Litigation Funders (ALF), regulated by the UK’s Financial Conduct Authority (FCA), regulated by the Jersey Financial Services Commission (JFSC), and we are UK Consumer Credit Act (CCA) Licensed.

-We finance commercial claims which are seeking a monetary outcome or an easily-liquidated asset (such as shares or real property) from a defendant who has the ability to pay.
+We fund commercial claims which are seeking a monetary outcome or an easily-liquidated asset (such as shares or real property) from a defendant who has the ability to pay.

-Claims types we finance include, but are not limited to:
+Claim types we fund include, but are not limited to:

 - Breach of Contract